MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/mac-whatsnew.md

 *Date published: 1/6/20*

-In this release, we fixed a bug that created zero-length files whenever you copied a folder from the remote session to the local machine using file copy and paste.
+In this release, we addressed an issue that created zero-length files whenever you copied a folder from the remote session to the local machine using file copy and paste.

 ## Updates for version 10.3.5

 *Date published: 1/6/20*

-We made this update with the help of everyone who reported bugs and worked with us to diagnose issues.
+We made this update with the help of everyone who reported issues.
 In this version, we've made the following changes:

 - Redirected folders can now be marked as read-only to prevent their contents from being changed in the remote session.
 - We addressed a 0x607 error that appeared when connecting using RPC over HTTPS RD Gateway scenarios.